VoltRipper

 Utility angleBikeScorePriceWhy

-Best hunting and utilityVolcon Grunt EVO73$5,999Quiet belt drive, fat tires, swappable battery, 45 real miles
+Best machine, if you can find oneVolcon Grunt EVO95$5,999Quiet belt drive, fat tires, swappable dual-battery, 45 real miles — out of production

-Best light utility and trailKuberg Ranger65$6,836Light, sit-or-stand, optional trailer, 19 full-power miles per 24Ah pack
+Best light utility and trailKuberg Ranger78$6,836Light, sit-or-stand, optional trailer, 19 full-power miles per 24Ah pack

-Commuter/light-duty alternativeOnyx RCR82$5,199Lights, seat, hub drive, 45 real miles, but not a utility-category bike
+Commuter/light-duty alternativeOnyx RCR94$5,199Lights, seat, hub drive, 45 real miles, but not a utility-category bike

-Budget range alternativeGT7361$2,298Dual batteries and 330 lb max load, but generic-brand support risk
+Budget range alternativeGT7375$1,399Dual batteries and 330 lb max load, but generic-brand support risk

-Best overall utility pick - Volcon Grunt EVO.
-The Grunt EVO is not trying to be a Sur-Ron.
+Best machine, but you probably cannot buy one - Volcon Grunt EVO.
+Deal with this first: the Grunt EVO sold out in March 2025 and is out of production.
+Volcon's four-wheel business went to Venom EV and its two-wheel line sits with Empery Mobility, which publishes no listings.
+Dealer and aggregator stock still surfaces, so it is worth hunting down — but confirm parts support before you commit, and read what follows as a description of the machine rather than an order you can place.
+Its Score of 95 rates the bike, not how easy it is to buy.
+That said, the Grunt EVO is not trying to be a Sur-Ron.
 That is the point.
 It is a low-speed, fat-tire, quiet utility cruiser with a Gates Carbon belt drive, full suspension, and a removable battery.
 The 40 mph top speed is modest, and the 280 lb weight is real, but for hunting access, ranch paths, camp roads, and quiet gear runs, those compromises are easier to live with than a twitchy race-style bike.
 (See it)

 Best light utility pick - Kuberg Ranger.
 The Ranger is the practical counterpoint to the Volcon.
 It is much lighter at about 110 lb, still has serious configurable power, and can be set up with a quick-connect tow trailer.
 It is the better fit if you want one bike for utility errands and normal trail riding, but the 48V system, 24Ah base pack, higher current price, and smaller US dealer footprint make it less confidence-inspiring than the headline specs suggest.
 (See it)